-Let us illustrate the behavior referred above by studying the most ergodic two-action case in which all the fluid trajectories intersect the resonant lines.
-In Fig.~\ref{2acciones}a we show how $\bm \delta _{n}$ grows strongly at some points.
-These points correspond to the crossings of the resonant lines.
-In Fig.~\ref{2acciones}b we plot these points in an $xy$ slice of the three-dimensional cube, choosing those points where the value of $\bm \delta_{n}$ is greater than a certain minimum value $\bm \delta_{0}$.
+if we define the velocity separation between the fluid and the particle as $\bm\delta_n=\bm x_{n+1}-\bm T(\bm x_n)$.
+We illustrate the behavior referred above by studying the most ergodic two-action case, in which all the fluid trajectories intersect the resonant lines.
+In Fig.~\ref{2acciones}a we show how $\bm\delta_n$ grows strongly at some points, which correspond to the crossings of the resonant lines.
+In Fig.~\ref{2acciones}b we plot an $xy$ slice of the three-dimensional cube, choosing those points where the value of $\bm\delta_n$ is greater than a minimum value $\bm\delta_0$.
 As shown, we recover the resonant structure previously noted \cite{feingold88.2,pirofein}.

-This is the most primitive way to obtain useful information from the the noisy particle dynamics.
-A shrewder analysis \cite{bailout2} shows how the variance of the separation $\bm\delta_{n}$ between particles and fluid trajectories and the variance of the noise $\xi_{n}$ are related by a function that only depends on the particular point of the phase space that we look at, in a sort of temperature amplitude for the fluctuations of $\bm\delta$,
+This is the most primitive way to obtain useful information from the noisy particle dynamics.
+A shrewder analysis \cite{bailout2} shows how the variance of the separation $\bm\delta_n$ between particles and fluid trajectories and the variance of the noise $\bm\xi_n$ are related by a function that depends only on the particular point of the phase space that we look at, in a sort of temperature amplitude for the fluctuations of $\bm\delta$,

 This amplitude takes different values at different points of the flow.
 At those points that the particle dynamics tries to avoid, its value increases, so the particle prefers to escape the hot regions and to fall into the cold ones.